Download Itinerary

 There will be a chance for a photo opportunity of the magnificent Istana Nurul Iman, the Sultan's Royal Palace for his first wife, and also the largest residential palace in the world.

-We fly to Kota Kinabalu, the main city in the Malaysian state of Sabah later this afternoon.
-Time permitting, upon arrival we will have a brief city sightseeing drive tour including a visit to the excellent State Museum.
+Later this afternoon we fly back to Borneo and Kota Kinabalu, the main city in the Malaysian state of Sabah.
+Time-permitting we will have a brief city sightseeing drive tour including a visit to the excellent State Museum.

 Overnight in Kota Kinabalu.